 If you create a profile on behalf of a third party, you represent that you have the authority to represent such third party and bind this person to this agreement.
 I.E. If you are a support coordinator and you create a profile for a participant who is seeking companionship, you represent that your participant has provided you with proper authority to act on his/her behalf and that they will abide to this agreement.

 Home Care Heroes is a Platform

-The Heroes solely decide whether to accept an offer from a Seeker to provide companionship and the Seeker solely decides whether to engage a Hero to provide companionship.
+The Heroes solely decide whether to accept an offer from a Member to provide companionship and the Member solely decides whether to engage a Hero to provide companionship.

 - You are responsible for making your own decisions regarding the members that you engage to provide Companionship through the site.

 - You understand that members may make representations to you about themselves via the site, or in other communications.

 - Home Care Heroes is not required to verify information provided between users and you should obtain additional information if required from the other party.

 Home Care Heroes does not currently offer transportation incentives to Heroes (contractor).
 Transportation is including in the flat-rate of $32 per hour.
 It is to the discretion of the Heroes and members whether extra allowance is provided at the end of each booking.